GeorgeQuantAnalyst/crypto-trading-bootcamp/pages/cryptocurrencies.md

 ### Layer 2 sector
 It is difficult to say exactly which cryptocurrencies are considered the "top" in the layer 2 sector, as the crypto market is highly dynamic and projects are constantly emerging and evolving.
 However, some examples of projects that are often mentioned in the context of layer 2 solutions include:

-* Plasma: An Ethereum scaling solution that enables users to transact off-chain while still remaining on the Ethereum blockchain.
+* **Plasma**: An Ethereum scaling solution that enables users to transact off-chain while still remaining on the Ethereum blockchain.
-* Lightning Network: A layer 2 solution for Bitcoin that allows users to transact off-chain in a trustless manner, using smart contract-based payment channels.
+* **Lightning Network**: A layer 2 solution for Bitcoin that allows users to transact off-chain in a trustless manner, using smart contract-based payment channels.
-* The Raiden Network: similar to lightning network, its solution for Ethereum
+* **The Raiden Network**: similar to lightning network, its solution for Ethereum
-* OmiseGO: a decentralized exchange built on the Ethereum blockchain which uses the Plasma protocol to enable fast, low-cost transactions.
+* **OmiseGO**: a decentralized exchange built on the Ethereum blockchain which uses the Plasma protocol to enable fast, low-cost transactions.

 ### Metaverse sectors
 The "metaverse" is a term used to describe a virtual reality space where users can interact with each other and digital objects in a fully immersive environment.
 Cryptocurrencies that are being developed or used specifically for the metaverse sector include:

-* Decentraland (MANA) - a virtual reality platform built on the Ethereum blockchain that allows users to create and monetize content
+* **Decentraland (MANA)** - a virtual reality platform built on the Ethereum blockchain that allows users to create and monetize content
-* Somnium Space (SOMN) - a decentralized virtual world where users can buy and develop land, build and monetize content, and interact with other users
+* **Somnium Space (SOMN)** - a decentralized virtual world where users can buy and develop land, build and monetize content, and interact with other users
-* The Sandbox (SAND) - a virtual world where users can build, share, and monetize voxel-based experiences and games
+* **The Sandbox (SAND)** - a virtual world where users can build, share, and monetize voxel-based experiences and games
-* Axie Infinity (AXS) - a game that allows players to breed, raise, and battle fantasy creatures called Axies, and also trade them on a marketplace
+* **Axie Infinity (AXS)** - a game that allows players to breed, raise, and battle fantasy creatures called Axies, and also trade them on a marketplace
-* Enjin Coin (ENJ) - a cryptocurrency that is used as the native token for the Enjin Platform, which allows game developers to create, manage and trade virtual goods
+* **Enjin Coin (ENJ)** - a cryptocurrency that is used as the native token for the Enjin Platform, which allows game developers to create, manage and trade virtual goods

 ### NFT sector
 The NFT (non-fungible token) sector of the cryptocurrency market is relatively new and rapidly evolving, but some of the top cryptocurrencies in this sector include:

-* Ethereum (ETH): The Ethereum blockchain is the most widely used platform for creating and trading NFTs.
+* **Ethereum (ETH)**: The Ethereum blockchain is the most widely used platform for creating and trading NFTs.
 The vast majority of NFTs are created on the Ethereum blockchain and can be bought and sold on various marketplaces.

-* Binance Coin (BNB): Binance is a popular cryptocurrency exchange that has recently launched its own NFT marketplace, Binance NFT.
+* **Binance Coin (BNB)**: Binance is a popular cryptocurrency exchange that has recently launched its own NFT marketplace, Binance NFT.
 Binance Coin (BNB) is the native token of the Binance ecosystem and is used to pay for trading fees and NFT purchases on the platform.

-* Enjin Coin (ENJ): Enjin is a gaming platform that has created a blockchain-based ecosystem for the gaming industry.
+* **Enjin Coin (ENJ)**: Enjin is a gaming platform that has created a blockchain-based ecosystem for the gaming industry.
 Enjin Coin (ENJ) is the native token of the Enjin ecosystem and is used to purchase and trade NFTs on the Enjin marketplace.

-* Flow (FLOW): Flow is a blockchain platform designed for NFTs and decentralized applications (dApps).
+* **Flow (FLOW)**: Flow is a blockchain platform designed for NFTs and decentralized applications (dApps).
 It aims to provide an efficient and scalable platform for creating and trading NFTs.
 The native token of the Flow blockchain is FLOW.

-* Rarible (RARI): Rarible is a marketplace for buying, selling and discovering unique digital items, including NFTs.
+* **Rarible (RARI)**: Rarible is a marketplace for buying, selling and discovering unique digital items, including NFTs.
 The RARI token is used to pay for listing fees and access to certain features on the platform.

 ## [Mechanism consensus](#cryptocurrencies)